ermyas/sgnv2/tools/nft-bridge/README.md

 - make sure `NFT_BRIDGE_ADDR` is set to correct NFTBridge address, also .env must have `NFT_SYM` and `NFT_NAME` set
 - run `hardhat deploy --network goerli --tags MCNNFT`

+## Use the ops tool to set dest bridge and NFTs automatically
+ops/main.go can auto set all maps in contracts so no manual onchain tx needed.
+It also supports local json file so contracts can be ready before we update json file on s3.

+The tool reads json file from local (if `-c` is set) or from `jsonurl` in toml and will query all nft bridges and compare onchain info with what's in the json. `-f` flag will make it send onchain tx to set maps.
+Note the kspath/ksphrase in toml file must be bridge contract owner.

 ### set dest bridge map
 saving per chain id NFT Bridge address in contract simplifes deposit/burn args.
 `setDestBridge` set one chainid, nft bridge address. `setDestBridges` can set multiple in batch